Zanyar9/test-repo/README.md

 # test-repo
-this is the test repo frlor learning
+this is the test repo for learning